 The ICRC opened a permanent delegation in Zaire, now the Democratic Republic of the Congo, in 1978.
-It ensures that the emergency needs of conflict-affected IDPs and residents are met; that they have the means to become self-sufficient; and that the wounded and sick receive adequate care.
-It visits detainees, works to restore contact between separated family members, where appropriate and possible, reuniting children with their families, and supports the development of the National Society.
-It also promotes respect for the basic rules of IHL and international human rights law by the authorities in their treatment of civilians and detainees.
+It meets the emergency needs of conflict-affected IDPs and residents, provides them with the means to become self-sufficient and helps ensure that the wounded and sick receive adequate care, including psychological support for victims of sexual violence.
+It visits detainees, helps restore contact between separated relatives (reuniting children with their families where appropriate and possible) and supports the National Society's development.
+It also promotes respect for IHL and international human rights law by the authorities in their treatment of civilians and detainees.

 BUDGET IN KCHF

-Protection 14,775
+Protection 16,927

-Assistance 45,170
+Assistance 39,524

-Prevention 4,858
+Prevention 5,076

-Cooperation with National Societies 1,511
+Cooperation with National Societies 1,557

 General -

-Total 66,315
+Total 63,083

-Of which: Overheads 3,857
+Of which: Overheads 3,752

-,
+DEDCOMME

-PERSONNEL ,
+PERSONNEL

-PERSONNEL Expatriates 75
+Expatriates 89